croct-tech/plug-js/docs/events.md

 with your application, these events also provide data to enrich the evaluation context and refine the models that continuously improve user experience.

-The SDK automatically tracks most general-purpose events for you.
+The SDK tracks most general-purpose events for you automatically.
 All other events depend on your use case, so it is up to you to decide which events make sense for your application.

 ## Event Summary